 6pm-6:30pm- Family Dinner

 6:30pm-6:45pm- Everyone clears the table together so there can then be five minutes of "roughhousing. " Any physical activity that gets kids giggling will reduce the level of stress hormones in their bloodstreams and make it easier for them to fall asleep.
 (Just don't do this too close to "lights out " or they'll be too revved up.)
-Laughing with you also helps them connect with you, so they're more cooperative and can handle you turning your attention to getting a younger sibling to bed.
+Laughing with you also helps them connect with you, so they're more cooperative and can handle you turning your attention to getting a sibling to bed.
 And laughing with each other helps siblings bond.

 Bathtime for the three year old, followed by brushing teeth.
 During this time, you'll need to find something for your older child to do, and to check in frequently.
-This is usually a good wind-down time for your older child to play quietly in his room, after he has packed his packpack for the next day.
+This is usually a good wind-down time for your older child to play quietly in his room, after he has packed his backpack for the next day.
 TV and games are a bad idea because screens (including phones and ipads) reduce melatonin in the bloodstream, which is important to help your child relax and move toward sleep.
 It's much better if homework is already completed before dinner, but if not, then this is the time to complete it, if he can do it relatively independently.
 Otherwise, he'll need to do it on the floor outside the bathroom while you bathe the little one!

 - Three year old -- Pjs, setting out clothes for tomorrow and story time with you.

 - Ten year old reads in bed.